foldda/charian/README.md

 <img src='img/Pre-Post-office-system.png' width='470' align='center'>
 </div>

-## The solution and the challenge - universal data exchange
+## The solution and the challenge - Unified Data Exchange

 As we know, using the Post Office is convenient and cost-effective for posting goods of different shapes and sizes, because the standard parcel processing can meet the client's wide range of requirements, and the shared logistics and freight system helps cut down the cost.